-Limited IRB review is a process that is required only for certain exemptions, and does not require an IRB to consider all of the IRB approval criteria in §46.111.
+Limited IRB review is a process that is required only for certain exemptions, and does not require an IRB to consider all of the IRB approval criteria in $\S46.111$ .
 In limited IRB review, the IRB must determine that certain conditions which are specified in the regulations are met.
-Limited IRB review may be done via the Radford University Research Compliance Office rev. December 2022 expedited review mechanism, by the Chair or an experienced IRB member designated by the Chair (although it may also be conducted by the full IRB).
-Continuing review is not required.
-45 CFR §46.109(a) and §46.109(f)(1)(ii)
+Limited IRB review may be done via the expedited review mechanism, by the Chair or an experienced IRB member designated by the Chair (although it may also be conducted by the full IRB).
+Continuing review is not required. $45 \text{ CFR } \S46.109(a)$ and \$46.109(f)(1)(ii)